ada-shen/ICNN/README.md

 ## Requirement

-The environment should have all packages in [requirements.txt](./requirements.txt)
+The environment should contain all packages in [requirements.txt](./requirements.txt)
 ```bash
 $ pip install -r requirements.txt
 ```